-The Primary Shareholder Group controls approximately 45.80% of our capital stock (45.95% of our outstanding shares) and therefore elects the majority of our 11 directors.
+The Primary Shareholder Group controls approximately 46.46% of our capital stock (46.86% of our outstanding shares) and therefore elects the majority of our 10 directors.
 In addition, under Mexican law, any holder or group of holders representing 10% or more of our capital stock may elect one director for each 10% of capital stock held.

-We cannot assure that members of the Primary Shareholder Group will continue to hold their shares or act together for purposes of control.
+We cannot assure that members of the Primary Shareholder Group will continue to hold their shares or will act together for purposes of control.
 Additionally, the members of the Primary Shareholder Group may pledge the totality or part of their shares in us to guarantee any obligation, including any future borrowings.
 In the event of any default where lenders exercise their rights against any and all of these shares, the Primary Shareholder Group could lose its controlling interest in us resulting in a change of control.
 This, in turn, could trigger a default in some of our credit agreements if the established conditions under the terms of the corresponding credit agreements are met, resulting in a default of other debt documents.
 A Change of Control could also require us to make an offer to repurchase debt, as per the terms in our debt agreements.
 Said default or repurchase obligation could have a material adverse effect upon our business, financial condition, results of operations and prospects.

-Other than changes resulting from the ADM Transaction, the death of Mr. Roberto González Barrera's and the creation and administration of the Trust, we are not aware of any significant changes in the percentage of ownership of any shareholder that held 5% or more of our outstanding shares during the past three years.
+We are not aware of any significant changes in the percentage of ownership of any shareholder that held 5% or more of our outstanding shares during the past three years.